 It is a fact that Japan is one of the most developed countries in the world.
 The punctuality of its public transport, clean streets, public safety, and high life expectancy are well known outside the country.
-Despite these amazing achievements, one of the areas slowly improving is for LGBTs.
-How is the LGBTQ life in Japan?

 Does homophobia exist in Japan?